 - Providers of essential services which include contract doctors, contract nurses, home health and hospice workers, health care professionals, contract professionals, clergy members and spiritual counselors, whose services are necessary to ensure resident health and safety.

 This list is not exhaustive.
 A facility must use its best judgment to determine which persons are “essential” to protect the health and safety of a resident.

 Visits are not required to be scheduled in advance.
 An ALF can have scheduled visits and unscheduled visits.
 ALFs can schedule personal visits in advance or permit personal visits that are not scheduled in advance, or both.
-Scheduling in advance must not be so restrictive as to prohibit or limit visitation for residents.

 See Expansion of Reopening Visitation at 26 TAC §553.2003 (Texas) for all requirements.